redhat-performance/baremetal-deploy/README.md

 changed: [localhost]
 ```

 As soon as the `Download ocpinv.json` task completes successfully, you can exit out of the playbook by using `ctrl+c` and then manually edit the `ocpinv.json` file.
 The file is a JSON dictionary which has a list of dictionaries under the `nodes` key, each of which represents a node in your lab allocation.
 By changing the order of nodes/removing nodes from here you are able to assign nodes to a particular role/remove them from deployment.
 Be careful to ensure that it is still a valid JSON after your edits.
 For example, if I want to ensure that a specific node in my allocation becomes the provisioner, I would move the dictionary representing that node  to the first position in the `nodes` list, or if I wanted to ensure specific nodes become OpenShift masters, I would put them in the 2,3 and 4 positions in the list, or if I wanted to exclude a few nodes, I would totally remove them from the list of `nodes`.
-After these changes, for good measure `rm -f ocpnodeinv.json` in the `ansible-ipi-install` directory and re-kick the JetSki playbook and JetSki will consume the edited `ocpinv.json`.
+After these changes, if you re-kick the JetSki playbook and JetSki will consume the edited `ocpinv.json`.

 ### Rerunning a failed scaleup worker job